-Circle Time - Have an envelope with a letter to Gingerbread Boy (pictured) in it and a basket with a handle for "A-Tisket, A-Tasket."
+Circle Time - Have an envelope and a basket with a handle for "A-Tisket, A-Tasket."
 You will also use Letter Cards: A, K, and O.

-Small Group - Make several copies of the "Characters from Mr. Bunny's Carrot Soup" blackline and separate the characters.
-You will need a character, a paper plate, and a craft stick for each child.
+Small Group - Make several copies of the "Characters from Mr. Bunny's Carrot Soup" master blackline and separate the characters.
+Provide a paper plate and a craft stick for each child.